Your Phenotype Results

 You don’t rely on extremes — instead, you operate within a balanced range.

-This makes you steady, adaptable, and resilient in a variety of situations.
+This makes you resilient and capable across a wide range of situations.

-Growth here comes through clarity — because you can adjust easily, it becomes important to stay connected to your own needs and direction, not just what’s required in the moment.
+Growth here comes through clarity — staying connected to your own needs, not just what the moment requires.

 You operate with consistency, stability, and low variability.

-When you begin working with your patterns instead of pushing against them,
+When you learn to work with your system instead of pushing against it,

 👉 See what this work supports →